randylubin/Diegetic-Games/_drafts/using-figma-for-card-game-prototyping.md

 [Card Game Figma Template](https://www.figma.com/file/ftN7ORtGVAHgyzjNDO2kAJ/Card-Game-Template?node-id=0%3A1 "Card Game Figma Template") is a Figma file that's all set up for Google Sheets Sync.
 It currently allows up to 99 cards with fronts and (optional) backs.
 You can easily extend it beyond 99 cards.

+[Example Card Data for Figma](https://docs.google.com/spreadsheets/d/1a7MWX7uyw-oEedgUmydVjk2tpH2iowTptymUVwIg8O0/edit?usp=sharing "Example Card Data for Figma") is a Google Sheet that contains example data for Figma to pull in.
+You can add more columns of data to customize it for your game.

 # Key Steps

 1. Create accounts for [Google Sheets](https://www.google.com/sheets/about/ "Google Sheets") and [Figma](https://www.figma.com/ "Figma").